Grooverman/useful-scripts/get-from-jira/README.md

 */15 * * * * export DISPLAY=:0 && /path/to/this/repo/get-jira-issues/get-jira-issues.sh
 ```

-#### Jira API token
+#### Configuration
-For this script to work you will need your Jira API token.
+For these scripts to work you will need your Jira API token.

 ![image](https://user-images.githubusercontent.com/87875608/128429786-920c135a-af0e-43e7-9b64-bfd8bdbecd3e.png)